Codecov monitors code coverage in your application. You can use Codecov to drive insights into values such as:

 If you need to override the automatic discovery, you can define the following block in your Cortex Catalog Descriptor.

-repo: my-project # git repo, with org and repo name
+repo: my-project # git repo name without the org

 The value for